 Why is this event busy with queues and processing times?

 Please be patient with our volunteers and staff on the day.
 Every adoption enquiry is processed as a first come, first served basis and we want to ensure each pet is a match for the potential owner with checks and procedures in place.
-We cannot ‘hold’ pets before you arrive as mentioned above, so make sure you: pre-register your details here to save some time on the day, open your heart to a range of pets available to adopt to avoid disappointment if the pet you had in mind is adopted prior to your visit, and book the time you wish to visit (Wacol Only).
+We cannot ‘hold’ pets before you arrive as mentioned above, so make sure you: pre-register your details here to save some time on the day, open your heart to a range of pets available to adopt to avoid disappointment if the pet you had in mind is adopted prior to your visit.

 What do I need to bring to adopt?